vikramkm114a/AZ-104-Labs/lab-notes/LAB_01-Manage_Entra_ID_Identities/README.md

 ![Create new user - Properties](screenshots/02-create-user-properties.png)
 ![Create new user - Review](screenshots/03-create-user-review.png)

+---

 ### 1b.
 Invited an external guest user

-Used a secondary Gmail address to simulate a B2B guest scenario.
-The guest account was provisioned with the same job title and department as the internal user.
+Navigated to **New user → Invite external user** to simulate a B2B guest scenario using a secondary Gmail address.

 | Setting | Value |
 |---|---|